extsoft/blog/_posts/2018-01-23-commit-message.md

 > Subject describes a task I have to solve while body explains why this particular implementation is used.

 This simple rule leads to the following conclusion: I can rely on the commit messages of a repository to understand why some particular line of code lives in a particular file.
 And no other information is required (like issue tracker, wikis, etc.).

+In addition, a set of commits between a new tag and the previous one is a release scope.
+And I can use the commit messages as a release notes.
+As you know, release notes are read by non-tech people also.
+That's why the commit message has...
+I hope you understand the idea of the rule above.